Mirza Mahdi al-Shirazi: Iraqi citizenship protest

 Mirza Mahdi was active in the Iranian community of Karbala (whether in the seminary or in social circles).
-This was in 1958, a time where the Iranian community was being politically isolated, in the face of an Iraqi government that was raising the banner of Arab nationalism.
+This was in 1958, a time when the Iranian community was being politically isolated, in the face of an Iraqi government that was raising the banner of Arab nationalism.
 Due to this situation, Mirza Mahdi sent a letter to the governor of Karbala, Fuad Arif, who was of Kurdish descent, objecting the treatment of the Iranians.
 This angered Fuad, and so he responded by accusing Mirza Mahdi of being Iranian himself, and that he had no right to interfere with Iraqi matters.
 Mirza Mahdi retorted, but this time with an angry tone, reminding Fuad, that it was us that ignited the 1920 revolt, and ended up forcing the British to grant Iraq more autonomy than they had previously planned to.
 He also told him that if he did not want to work in accordance to their demands, then he can leave the city.

 After this, Mirza Mahdi founded a new philosophy, which was that he was not going to hold an Iraqi citizenship, deeming it as an imperialistic innovation, invented to crush the ranks of the Muslims.
 He also claimed that it violated the liberty of man and the sharia, and would create mental barriers within the minds of people.
 He also explained, that the citizenship was a new innovation of dominance by the Abd-Al Karim Qasim's government.